 - Keeping your abdominal muscles tight, take one large step forward with your right leg.

-- You can hold there for a moment before your extend your knees entirely.
+- You can hold there for a moment before you extend your knees entirely.
 That’ll be your one repetition.

 13. Sumo Deadlift

 The sumo deadlift is pretty similar to a conventional deadlift.
-The only difference is the stance.
+The primary differences are the stance and range of motion.

-Because of the different stance, your side quads and glutes are more engaged than the conventional deadlift.
+Because of the different stances, your side quads and glutes are more engaged than the conventional deadlift.

 Trying various deadlifts can be helpful for you to build solid legs and a lower body.